ibexa/documentation-developer/docs/guide/user_management.md

 1. In the Back Office, in the **Admin** Panel, open the **Content Types** tab.
 1. In the **Content Type Groups** table, click on **Users**.
-1. Edit the User Content item.
+1. Edit the User Content Type.
 1. In the **Content field definitions** list, view the settings for **User account (ezuser)**.

 ### Password attributes

-In the **User account `ezuser`** Field definition, you can determine if the password must contain at least:
+In the **User account (ezuser)** Field definition, you can determine if the password must contain at least:

 - One uppercase letter
 - One lowercase letter